surajair/cometrover/src/content/blog/first-$-on-internet.md

 This experience taught me a valuable lesson: sometimes, a simple change in approach can make all the difference.
 By taking a risk and deviating from the norm, I not only earned my first dollar online but also gained the confidence to pursue further freelancing opportunities.
 I ended up working with the same user on multiple occasions and attracted numerous other clients using the same approach.

 So, that's my story of how I made my first dollar on the internet.
 I believe that with a willingness to adapt and innovate, anyone can find success in the online world.

-What's your story of making your first dollar online?